friveraortiz/PhD_Thesis/README.md

-#PhD Thesis Repository named: "Engineering Forensic-Ready Software Systems with Automated Logging"
+hD Thesis Repository named: "Engineering Forensic-Ready Software Systems with Automated Logging"

 Hello.
 WELCOME to my PhD_Thesis repository!

 This repository contains the resources used in my PhD thesis to evaluate my Forensic-Ready Logger (FRL) tool where I conducted two computational in the Human Resources Management Software System (HRM) and the Open Hospital Software System (OH).
+It also contains the resources of the ObtainRandomActivities (ORA) software system used during the computational studies.

 The PhD_Thesis GitHub repository includes the Evaluation and the Software folders.